-For me the day started bright and early thanks to the jet lag (I think).
-The day was action packed with sessions and I presented my Oracle rman:Don’t Forget the Basics to an enthusiastic crowd in Moscone west.
+For me, the day started bright and early thanks to the jet lag (I think).
+The day was action-packed with sessions, and I presented my Oracle rman:Don’t Forget the Basics to an enthusiastic crowd in Moscone West.
 The room was close to full with some hanging out at the back.
-It has been a while since I have presented in a room so close to being full.
-There was a handful of questions and comments during the session and a group of attendees approached me to follow-up afterwards.
+It had been a while since I had presented in a room so close to being full.
+There was a handful of questions and comments during the session, and a group of attendees approached me afterwards to follow up.
 I received immediate feedback from a handful of attendees and some comments back from some Pythian colleagues.

 I then sat in on a panel where DBAs and some non-technical personnel discussed “What I Wish Someone Had Told Me Before I Became a DBA”.
-Naturally the free-form of the session allowed us to deviate from the topic but that is expected.
-There were a handful of technical questions but the conversations centred more on the soft skills and communications between DBA and other company staff.
-One question was asked about licensing and the panel was not prepared to give any advice … a good thing as these questions are best answered by Oracle directly.
+Naturally, the free-form of the session allowed us to deviate from the topic, but that is expected.
+There were a handful of technical questions but the conversations centered more on the soft skills and communications between DBAs and other company staff.
+One question was asked about licensing, and the panel was not prepared to give any advice, which was a good thing as these questions are best answered by Oracle directly.

 I ventured with two colleagues to the opening general session at 5pm.
-The crowd was enormous and I know how the streams of attendees filing into the session hall are enjoyed immensely by conference organizers.
+The crowd was enormous, and I know that conference organizers immensely enjoy these streams of attendees filing into the session hall.
 The Fujitsu address focused on the cloud and how its scope is all-encompassing.
-Bigdata will change the game with the gathering of huge amounts of societal data that will revolutionize the way many organizations do business.
+BigData will change the game by gathering huge amounts of societal data that will revolutionize the way many organizations do business.
 Then came the main event.

 Ellison made four announcements at the event of which the release of Exadata 3 was the most dramatic.
 Key features of release 3 include flash write and the sheer quantity of memory – over 22Tb comprised of a layer of memory components.
-The entire active database will be able to sit in memory thereby increasing speed of access and accelerate application interaction.
-Database 12c was first discussed during 2011 and Oracle’s beta program has been moving along briskly ever since.
-Larry did not say much if anything about 12c that we did not already know, but did discuss the pluggable database feature, explaining its advantage to the traditional database/application approach.
+The entire active database will be able to sit in memory, thereby increasing speed of access and accelerating application interaction.
+Database 12c was first discussed in 2011, and Oracle’s beta program has been moving along briskly ever since.
+Larry did not say much if anything about 12c that we did not already know, but he did discuss the pluggable database feature, explaining its advantage to the traditional database/application approach.